This post may contain affiliate links. Please see my disclosure policy.

 Salted caramel apple pie is the very best apple pie.
 With a homemade pie crust, perfectly spiced apple filling, and salted caramel drizzle, this pie is a must bake during apple season.
+Serve slices with a scoop of vanilla ice cream and caramel sauce!
+Recipe makes one 9-inch pie.

-The Best Salted Caramel Apple Pie
+How to Make Salted Caramel Apple Pie

 Filling – To ensure that the filling sets up nicely and isn’t overly juicy or underbaked, pre-cooking the apples is a must.
 This added step takes about 5 minutes and is the secret to a perfect apple pie.